nwoeanhinnogaehr/dafxpipe/README.md

 # what is this?

-Software for live coding audio effects in Python. (again)
+Software for live coding audio effects and synths in Python. (again)

 Take a look at the [examples](examples/).

 There's a GUI!
-After building (see below), run it with `./gui.sh`.
+After building (see below), run it with `./gui`.

 For each tab you open, a JACK device will be created.
 The bottom window is the console for viewing error messages.
 The top window is your workspace.
 Some keys are mapped for you: